Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Two-component gases

 There are several ways to induce nonequilibrium quantum dynamics of pseudospinor systems including, for instance, sudden changes or time-dependent variations of the interatomic interactions and the external confinement.
 Accordingly, it is possible to dynamically trigger complex tunneling mechanisms beyond the single component paradigm, create peculiar correlation patterns, realize few-body analogs of macroscopic phenomena, and trigger collective or local excitations of the binary system to name a few.
 Below, we review the observations of such processes in few-body and mesoscopic settings.

 Analysis of pseudospinor systems requires theoretical methods and numerical approaches that are able to account for both inter- and intracomponent correlations, see Section~\ref{sec:Methods}.
 The latter are naturally enhanced for few-body systems especially in 1D.
-To have a comparison point, let us first mention that in the limit of large particle numbers and weak interactions, where quantum fluctuations can be neglected, the standard approach is the celebrated mean-field approximation.
-It is based on the assumption that each of the species, $A$ and $B$, occupies only one single-particle state and can be described by a macroscopic wave function $\phi_A(x)$ and $\phi_B(x)$, respectively \citep{pethick2002,kevrekidis2007emergent}.
-This assumption reduces the many-body problem to an effective single-particle one, where all interaction effects solely manifest themselves in the deformation of the associated single-particle orbital.
+On the contrary, in the limit of large particle numbers and weak interactions, where quantum fluctuations can be neglected, the standard approach is the celebrated mean-field approximation dictated by the Gross-Pitaevskii equations of motion\citep{pethick2002,pitaevskii2016bose}.
+Within this framework each of the species, $A$ and $B$, is represented by only one macroscopic wave function.
+This way, the many-body problem reduces to an effective single-particle one, where all interaction effects solely manifest themselves in the deformation of the associated single-particle orbital.
+The Gross-Pitaevskii framework has been proven to accurately describe the physics of weakly interacting single- and multicomponent bosonic gases.
+It can explain a plethora of stationary and nonequilibrium phenomena, such as the formation, interactions and dynamics of various types of nonlinear excitations~\citep{kevrekidis2007emergent,kevrekidis2015defocusing,kevrekidis2015solitons}.
+In this review, such processes will not be described, as they usually do not have a well-defined few-body counterpart and they have been summarized in other reviews, see e.g.~\cite{RevModPhys.71.463,Bagnato2015,edwards1996zero,kevrekidis2015defocusing}.
+Here, the focus is rather placed on processes where correlation-induced phenomena play a dominant role.